verhovsky/books-futures-explained/src/0_background_information.md

    task is finished
 5. "jumps" back to the "main" thread, schedule a new thread to run and jump to that

-These "jumps" are know as context switches.
+These "jumps" are know as **context switches**.
 Your OS is doing it many times each second as you read this.

 **Advantages:**